Kidnapping For Ransom

 Real Case Example

-In the case that I'm mentioning, the prosecutor basically had two witnesses.
-One of them was the alleged victim who had a bunch of inconsistent statements that were put in on direct examination, and they also had kind of a middle person that arranged my client meeting with the alleged victim.
+In the case that I'm mentioning, the prosecutor had two witnesses.
+One of them was the alleged victim, who gave inconsistent statements that were put on direct examination.
+They also had a middle person who arranged my client's meeting with the alleged victim.

-If their case is hinging upon one witness like it was in this case, if that witness is not credible, says some things that are inconsistent, lies – a jury is not going to buy what they're saying.
-In the case in Norwalk, which is a tough courthouse in Los Angeles County bordering Orange County, the jury came back not guilty pretty quickly.
+If their case hinges upon one witness, as it did in this case, if that witness is not credible, says inconsistent things, or lies, a jury is not going to buy what they're saying.
+In the case of Norwalk, which is a tough courthouse in Los Angeles County bordering Orange County, the jury came back not guilty pretty quickly.

 It was because the alleged victim didn't support the elements of the crime of kidnapping for ransom or extortion.
-The prosecutors in that scenario have to show #1 that the person was taken against their will, was moved to a different location and also the individual that supposedly defended has to actually try to extort some money out of him.
+The prosecutors in that scenario have to show #1 that the person was taken against their will and was moved to a different location.
+Also, the individual who was supposedly defended has actually tried to extort some money out of him.

 Elements of the Crime

-They have to meet those elements of Penal Code Section 209.
-There has to be someone taken, moved, money demanded or some other pecuniary gain, and if the prosecutors cannot prove that, then they're not going to be able to make their case.
+They have to meet the elements of Penal Code Section 209.
+Someone has to have been taken, moved, money demanded, or some other pecuniary gain, and if the prosecutors cannot prove that, they're not going to be able to make their case.
 The jury will find the person not guilty very quickly.

 Defenses in kidnapping for ransom or extortion cases pursuant to Penal Code Section 209 in LA.
-There's a number of different defenses that apply.
+There are a number of different defenses that apply.
 One is that the person is not moved any distance.
 That's not a kidnapping.

-If there's no threats or demands for any type of money or monetary gain, then it's not a kidnapping; and three, probably the biggest thing is it's going to center on the facts of the case.
-The jury, the judge are going to look at the totality of the circumstances.
+If there are no threats or demands for money or monetary gain, then it's not a kidnapping.
+Three, probably the biggest thing, is that it's going to center on the facts of the case.
+The jury and the judge are going to look at the totality of the circumstances.

-If the other party is basically claiming someone kidnapped them and was trying to extort money or was trying to get a ransom, and the other party has some sort of an interest – some sort of thing to gain by making this claim – in other words, they're trying to settle some sort of civil dispute by getting the police and prosecutors involved in order to have a huge advantage over the other party and basically put the other party in a bad situation where they're looking at prison and bunch of other bad ramifications if they don't cooperate.
+The other party has some sort of interest – some sort of thing to gain by making this claim – in other words.
+In that case, they're trying to settle some kind of civil dispute by getting the police and prosecutors involved in order to have a huge advantage over the other party and basically put the other party in a bad situation where they're looking at the prison and a bunch of other bad ramifications if they don't cooperate.

-But if you haven't been kidnapped for ransom, no money's been extorted from you and your just lying and improperly use the police and prosecutors in order to get what you want – this is inappropriate and the best defense attorneys will take a witness like that apart, and even the police and prosecutors – if they believe – once the other side of the story is gotten across to them – if they believe that this person is lying, not telling the truth, is trying to trick them and give them bad information, especially on such a serious charge as kidnapping for ransom or extortion, then they're going to prosecute that other person and they'll let the defendant go.
+In that case, this is inappropriate, and the best defense attorneys will take a witness like that apart, and even the police and prosecutors – if they believe – once the other side of the story is gotten across to them – if they believe that this person is lying, not telling the truth, is trying to trick them and give them bad information, especially on such a serious charge as kidnapping for ransom or extortion.
+They're going to prosecute that other person, and they'll let the defendant go.

 Reviewing Best Defense Strategy